-Out of 7,752 voters, 3,250 said they experience it rarely.
+Out of 7,752 readers, 3,250 said they experience it rarely.
 Only 911 said they experience it nearly every day.

 Causes of exploding head syndrome

-The causes of exploding head syndrome are still not properly understood unfortunately.
-Two theories that have been put forward are:
+The causes of exploding head syndrome still aren’t properly understood, but there are two main theories that have been proposed:

 - Minor seizures in the temporal lobe.